 It moisturizes and soothes dry, irritated skin

-According to a 2005 study, magnesium salts hydrate skin while reducing redness and irritation.
+According to a 2017 study, magnesium salts hydrate skin while reducing irritation.
 “Use Epsom salts in the shower by mixing a palm-sized amount with your favorite bath oil,” says Bhatia.
 “Scrub any dry or flaky areas, such as the knees and elbows."

 It’s a natural exfoliant